nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 A new filter command is then created with the `Predicate<Person>` that corresponds to the values of `/by` and `/with`, and `/taken` if any.

 Upon execution, `FilterCommand` passes the instance of `Predicate<Person>` to the model through the method `model::updateDisplayedPersonList`.
 The model then uses the predicate internally to update the displayed list of contacts.

+The details of how the parser infers which type of `FilterCommand` is to be returned can be found in [`ref`](#type-inference-within-filtercommandparser)

 <!-- @@author -->